-There are other third-party flight apps but for the timing being we will focus on the official flight apps created by DJI Global, DJI GO 4 & DJI Fly.
+There are other third-party flight apps available, but for timing, we focus on the official flight apps from DJI Global, DJI GO 4 & DJI Fly.

 Find Some Wide Open Spaces

-You’ll want to look around the greater area of where you live and see if there are any local parks that allow and/or don’t strongly discourage drone activities.
-You can also try to fly during non-peak times to insure the area is empty or very limited in terms of people.
+You should look around your local area and see if there are local parks that allow drone activity and / or do not strongly advise against it.
+You can also try flying outside of peak hours to ensure that the area is empty or very limited in terms of people.

-Once you have found what you think to be a suitable location for flying, check the follow apps:
+Once you have found a suitable place to fly, check out the following apps:

 Essential Drone Pilot Apps

-- UAV Forecast for DJI Quadcopter & UAV Drone Pilots (for drone weather, possibly no fly zones and nearby airports)
+- UAV Forecast for DJI Quadcopter & UAV Drone Pilots (for drone weather, display no fly zones and nearby airports)